kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > Mars wasn’t love.
 > He was *control*.
-> He was the night.
-> He was the nightmare.
 > The thing that whispers _“you’ll never be free.”_

 But **KATHERINA** had ripped him out.